claxman/Clustering_Models/Readme.md

 - Finally, we count the crossing points.
 - For example. we see from 248 - 101 we are getting longest verticle line.
 - Hence, we draw a horizontal line within this range.
-- That horizontal line will cut 5 verticle lines giving use 5 cluster points.
+- That horizontal line will cut 5 verticle lines giving us 5 cluster points.

 **Author**
 ------